-"Younger families often staff "Our board is comprised solely their family offices primarily on of family members.
-For years I the basis of trust.
-They bring in have been trying to get outside someone they have worked with professionals onto the board in the past, say, the former chief and investment committee to financial officer of their company instill best practice.
-I have not that was sold.
-In these cases, gotten anywhere, and I do not returns are not as strong as think I will until the patriarch they could be due to the lack of passes away.
-At that point, I will insight and relevant experience try again.
-I believe that is the of these professionals in single biggest change we can investment roles." make to upgrade our structure."
+"Younger families often staff their family offices primarily on the basis of trust.
+They bring in someone they have worked with in the past, say, the former chief financial officer of their company that was sold.
+In these cases, returns are not as strong as they could be due to the lack of insight and relevant experience of these professionals in investment roles."

-Paulo Bilezikiian Chief executive officer Single family office, United States Chief investment officer.
+Paulo Bilezikijan Chief investment officer.
 Analytica Capital Single family office, Luxembourg considerably by region.
 For instance, in North America, 51% of family office heads are already outside professionals, a number expected to rise to 73% post succession; while in Asia Pacific just 22% are outside professionals, with an expectation to hit 31% post succession.
 This maturity trend is echoed among larger family offices and legacy families, who already have higher proportions of non-family members as leaders.
 For instance, 60% of those with AUM over US\$1 billion versus 44% of those with AUM under US\$1 billion, along with 71% of Gens 4+ versus 47% of Gens 1-3, plan to have an outside professional lead the family office post succession.